Ignaz503/Socialmedia-Tech-2021/readme.md

 The visualizations are output as html file.
 For large datasets it is recommended to use the also generated DOT files and a external Tool like [Gephi](https://gephi.org/)

-run python main.py [Args] to run the command line tool run pythin application.py to get a GUI
+Run python main.py [Args] to run the command line tool.

+Run pythin application.py to get a GUI.

 ## Running the program